emilwidlund/wire/README.md

 ### Contributions

-Wire is at the moment maintained by Emil Widlund, but will soon be opened up to anyone who wants to contribute.
+Wire is open for PR's to anyone who wants to contribute.
+If you find bugs, issues or ideas of improvement, let me know by opening an Issue.